jankeromnes/terraforming-mars-bot/README.md

 <img alt="terraforming-mars-bot-in-gitpod" width="700" src="https://user-images.githubusercontent.com/599268/99880174-16e3e680-2c12-11eb-9360-5c6a7ea7ab4b.png">

+## To run locally
+Clone the repo and then run the following commands from the cloned folder `npm install`
+`tsv`

+You also need to run the following commands to start the terraforming mars server `git submodule update`
+`cd .\terraforming-mars`
+`npm install`
+`npm run build`

+if you are using a version of Node higher than 16 you might get this error `Error: error:0308010C:digital envelope routines::unsupported` during the build you will need to set an environment variable as follows
+`$env:NODE_OPTIONS = "--openssl-legacy-provider"`

+`npm run start`

 ## How to implement your own bot

 1. Feel free to fork this repository, or to contribute your own bot here ([Pull Requests](https://github.com/jankeromnes/terraforming-mars-bot/pulls) welcome!)